Jason Reitman saw a movie in Joyce Maynard's 2010 novel "Labor Day." And what a movie it is.

 He turns out to be a good cook.
 Adele's bite into a fresh biscuit signals her awakening attraction.
 Soon the trio settle into a family routine: baseball lessons, chores and repairs around the house, and a sensuous bout of pie-baking.
 All three of these lonely people blossom under each other's attention.
 But this man is a murderer, we learn from the nightly news, and when he's threatened by various intruders at the door, he goes into survival mode.
 What did he do?
 Are his feelings real?
 Is he safe?

 Reitman takes us on a ride that never flags and often surprises with real emotion.
-He deploys multiple flashbacks, which are not easy to manipulate.
+He gracefully deploys multiple flashbacks, which are not easy to manipulate.
 Winslet has trod some of this ground before, as her mousy Mildred Pierce also harbored a strong sexual drive.
-This delicately sensual performance, though, should generate Oscar talk.
+This delicately sensual performance earned her a Golden Globe dramatic nomination (she was overlooked by the Screen Actors Guild).
 But Brolin matches her as a strong, dangerous and sexy leading man.